awsdocs/amazon-elasticache-docs/doc_source/redis/VPCs.Connecting.md

    Complete!
    ```

 1. Go to the ElastiCache console at [https://console\.aws\.amazon\.com/elasticache/](https://console.aws.amazon.com/elasticache/) and obtain the endpoint for one of the nodes in your cache cluster\.
-For more information, see [Finding connection endpoints](https://docs.aws.amazon.com/AmazonElastiCache/latest/red-ug/Endpoints.html) for Redis or [Finding connection endpoints](https://docs.aws.amazon.com/AmazonElastiCache/latest/mem-ug/Endpoints.html) for Memcached\.
+For more information, [Finding connection endpoints](https://docs.aws.amazon.com/AmazonElastiCache/latest/red-ug/Endpoints.html) for Redis\.

-1. Use *telnet* to connect to your cache node endpoint over port 11211\.
+1. Use *telnet* to connect to your cache node endpoint over port 6379\.
 Replace the hostname shown below with the hostname of your cache node\.

    ```
-   telnet my-cache-cluster.7wufxa.0001.use1.cache.amazonaws.com 11211
+   telnet my-cache-cluster.7wufxa.0001.use1.cache.amazonaws.com 6379
    ```

    You are now connected to the cache engine and can issue commands\.
 In this example, you add a data item to the cache and then get it immediately afterward\.
 Finally, you'll disconnect from the cache node\.

-   To store a key and a value, type the following two lines:
+   To store a key and a value, type the following:

    ```
-   add mykey 0 3600 28
-   This is the value for my key
+   set mykey myvalue
    ```

    The cache engine responds with the following:

    ```
-   STORED
+   OK
    ```

    To retrieve the value for `mykey`, type the following: